reddheeraj/Material_Science_Extraction/README.md

 # **Material Science Data Extraction**

-A Langchain-based RAG to extract details from research papers
+A Langchain-based RAG to extract details from research papers and present them in the required format.

 ## **Overview**